Title: Business and Healthcare Consultant

 After completing ver doctorate, Dr. Baker-Hargrove took a position as a psychotherapist and mental health team supervisor for the Hug-Me Clinic at Orlando Health between 2004 and 2008.
 Hug-Me is an outpatient clinic in a full-service hospital for adults and children who were affected with HIV or AIDS.
 Likewise, ve had been the owner and psychotherapist for BHC Assessment and Consulting since 1996 and served as a grant review committee member and review committee chair for the Federal Department of Health and Human Services, a role in which ve continues to excel into the present.

-Since 2015, Dr. Baker-Hargrove has functioned as the president and co-chief executive officer for 26Health Inc. In ver leadership role, ve focuses on developing the culture of the organization, bringing ver unique understanding of compassion fatigue to help create a healthy workforce to provide care for their patients.
-As part of this work, ve is a part of the organization’s book club and culture club and organizes their “Thought of the Day” committee.
+From 2015 to 2022, Dr. Baker-Hargrove functioned as the president and co-chief executive officer for 26Health Inc. In ver leadership role, ve focused on developing the culture of the organization, bringing ver unique understanding of compassion fatigue to help create a healthy workforce to provide care for their patients.
+As part of this work, ve was a part of the organization’s book club and culture club and organizes their “Thought of the Day” committee.

 Throughout ver career, Dr. Baker-Hargrove has been an integral part of many projects to bring mental health services to those most in need.
 Early on in ver career, ve provided mental health support to the New York City fire and police departments at the World Trade Center following the terrorist attacks on September 11, 2001.
 Ve later developed the Counseling Voucher Program, which linked persons who suffered financial hardship following the September 11th terrorist attacks to mental health providers in the Central Florida community.
 Ve served on the board of the Pride chamber of commerce from 1999 to 2010 and was the board president for the organization from 2008-2010, leading volunteers to run membership programs, conduct fundraising, and work on business development projects with networking and outreach programs.
 Additionally, ve worked as a program manager and principal evaluator for the Medical Security Program, which provides training for law enforcement officers who encounter a mentally ill person in crisis.